raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 ## Alternative visual remote

-In **Scratch visual remote** you made a Scratch based remote which turned the motors **on** and **off** momentarily.
+In the **Scratch visual remote** section, you made a Scratch-based remote which turned the motors **on** and **off** momentarily.
 An alternative to this is a remote that turns the motors on until given another instruction.
-In other words, the motors will not turn off automatically.
+In other words, the motors do not turn off automatically.

-You could do this by simply removing the `wait`{:class="block3control"} and `set gpio pins low`{:class="block3extensions"} from each of the direction sprites but just to shake things up a little, you're going to try something a little different here.
+To do this, you could remove the `wait`{:class="block3control"} and `set gpio pins low`{:class="block3extensions"} from each of the direction sprites.
+But just to shake things up a little, you're going to try something a little different here.

 In this section, you'll set your direction sprites to activate whenever the mouse pointer is over them and create a new **stop** sprite to turn the motors off.

 --- task ---

-Starting where you left off from the last **visual remote**, move the cat sprite out of the way and down to a corner to make way for a central **stop** sprite.
+Start where you left off from the last **visual remote** and move the cat sprite out of the way and down to a corner to make way for a central **stop** sprite.

 You can set the size in the sprite informtion box at the top of the sprite window.